lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 ### Tensorflow

 Keras is installed with Theano as the backend.
-If you would like to install Tensorflor then [choose the correct binary to install from TF.](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#pip-installation)
+If you would like to install Tensorflow then [choose the correct binary to install from TF.](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#pip-installation)

 ```shell
 # for example, TF for Python3, MacOS, CPU only